Azure/azure-sdk-for-js/design/readme-snippets.md

 const setting = await client.getConfigurationSetting(key);
 ```

-This will also be used for JSDoc code snippets that shall be inserted into the source files themselves.
-For example, for the `ConfigurationClient` class constructor, the following would be inserted.
-All source files will be scanned for the matching `ts snippet:<SomeSnippetIdentifier>` and the insertion will be done.
+This system works for JSDoc code snippets just as well as README code snippets.
+For example, for the `ConfigurationClient` class constructor, the following snippet is subject to automatic updating/replacement by the snippet extractor:

 ```typescript
   /**